29 May Accuracy & Precision: 2° PART

 Compared to the first test, the samples average (green line) are now very close to the pre-set value (red line)*.

-Now the blender is dosing the expected amount and percentage of ingredients.
+Now the blender is dosing the expected amount and percentage of ingredients (high accuracy).

-*the distance between the red and green line has been exagerated for visualization purposes.
+*the distance between the red and green line has been exaggerated for visualization purposes.

-Here is another simple numerical example to show the effects of accuracy on the ingredients percentage.
+Here is another simple numeric example to show the effects of accuracy on the ingredients percentage.

-On the first column are listed the recipe ingredients, on the second one the set point percentage – in other words the desired proportions of each ingredient – and in the third one, highlighted in red the actual percentages for each component.
-The higher will be the difference between the actual value and the pre-set one the lower will be the accuracy, the higher will be the cost of dosing not necessary additives.
+On the first column are listed the recipe ingredients, on the second one the set point percentage – in other words the desired proportions of each ingredient – and in the third one, highlighted in red the actual measured percentage of each component.
+The higher will be the discrepancy between the actual measured values and the pre-set ones the lower will be the accuracy, the higher will be the cost of dosing not necessary additives.

 How to calculate accuracy

-Accuracy, is the ratio between the average set-point (the measurements average) and the set-point (the desired output).
+Yes!
+Accuracy, is given by the ratio between the average set-point (the measurements average) and the set-point (the desired output).